Home » HypoGal, Disability Insurance, Sheehan’s Syndrome and Relapsing Polychondritis

 My life with a chronic illness began when I gave birth to my oldest daughter, Sarah, via C-section on January 24, 1998.

 Even though it was my first time giving birth, I knew my labor pains were not typical.
-With each contraction, my organs feel as if they were being pulled out of my body.
+With each contraction, my organs felt as if they were being pulled out of my body.

-As my daughter's heartbeat begins to decrease, the doctor decides that I need an emergency C-section.
+As my daughter's heartbeat began to decrease, the doctor decided that I need an emergency C-section.

-During my C-section, one of the surgeons discovered that I have partial placenta accreta.
+During my C-section, one of the surgeons discovered that I had partial placenta accerta.

-Partial placenta accerta means that my daughter's umbilical cord rests embedded inside of the uterus.
+Partial placenta accerta meant that my daughter's umbilical cord was embedded inside of the uterus.

 After several miscarriages, I became pregnant with my second daughter, Isabella.

-As my O.B. delivers my daughter, I feel that something is wrong with my body.
+As my O.B. delivered my daughter, I felt that something is wrong with my body.

-Minutes after my daughter's birth, I begin to throw up, and my body temperature is abnormally low.
+Minutes after my daughter's birth, I began to throw up, and my body temperature was abnormally low.

-A week later, I arrived home with my beautiful baby daughter, but I never felt normal.
+A week after I arrived home with my beautiful baby daughter, but I never felt normal.

-I have just been through five years of complicated pregnancies.
+I had just been through five years of complicated pregnancies.

-I have never experienced a severe illness, and I thought I must be tired, like all new moms.
+I had never experienced a severe illness, and I thought I must be tired, like all new moms.

-As the months pass, so does my weight.
+As the months passed, so did my weight.

 At first, I was happy about my weight loss.
 Suddenly, I realized that I could not stop the pounds from leaving my body.

-And the fatigue was unbearable.
-My entire body pulses in pain, as if I had just finished a twenty-six-mile marathon.
+My body fatigue was unbearable.
+My entire body pulsed in pain, as if I had just finished a twenty-six-mile marathon.

 Each week I became weaker and weaker.